salesforce/utam-js-recipes/README.md

 $ yarn test
 ```

-This command runs all UI tests in the repository, namely all tests in `force-app/test/crud.spec.js` and `force-app/test/sfdx-scratch-org.spec.js`.
+This command runs all UI tests in the repository, namely all tests in `force-app/test/` folder.

 ### Run the Web UI test